CityCamp/citycamp.github.io/_pages/about.md

 ## History

-CityCamp was founded by Kevin Curry and Jen Pahlka.

-The first CityCamp was held January 23-24, 2010, in Chicago.
+The first CityCamp was organized by Kevin Curry and Jen Pahlka and held January 23-24, 2010, in Chicago, Illinois.
 Afterwards, Kevin and Luke Fretwell developed it as an open source brand so that anyone could host events anywhere.
 Since then, there have been self-organized [CityCamp events worldwide](/cities).

 ## World CityCamp Day